johnosbb/NLP/Spacy/README.md

 #### Nominal Subjects

 A nominal subject, in the context of linguistics and grammar, is a type of subject in a sentence that is realized as a noun or noun phrase.
 The nominal subject typically performs the action described by the verb or is the entity about which something is stated.
 It answers the question "Who or what is performing the action?
-In English, it usually appears before the verb in a declarative sentence; however, is the passive voice it may not appear before the verb.
+In English, it usually appears before the verb in a declarative sentence; however, in the passive voice it may not appear before the verb.

 __Examples__: